MingshiYangUIUC/MLP-Minecraft-Squid-Workshop-Project/README.md

 # MLP-Minecraft-Squid-Workshop-Project

 Currently features an aiming assist mechanism that guides Minecraft bow Users.
+[How is it trained?](https://github.com/MingshiYangUIUC/Minecraft-MLP-Trainer)

 *This datapack's functionality requires [Math Datapack](https://github.com/MingshiYangUIUC/Math-Minecraft-Squid-Workshop-Project).
 Please include its latest version in your datapack directory.*